Hikawa Shrine (Kawagoe)

-Hikawa Shrine is a Shinto shrine in Kawagoe, Saitama Prefecture, Japan.
+Hikawa Shrine (氷川神社) is a Shinto shrine in Kawagoe, Saitama Prefecture, Japan.
 In order to separate it from Hikawa Shrine in Omiya Ward, Saitama City, it is often called Kawagoe Hikawa Shrine.
 Hikawa Shrine is known for its Reitaisai, or a festival considered the origin of Kawagoe festival, which was registered as a National Important Intangible Folk Cultural Property and listed as a UNESCO Intangible Cultural Heritage.
 It's also well known for its "corridor of windchiimes".

 History

 Hikawa Shrine was founded during the reign of Emperor Kinmei, in 541.
 The shrine had an influential parishioner's group with various subordinate priests.

 Since 1457, when Kawagoe Castle was built by Ota Doshin, Ota Dokan (father and son), the shrine had been worshipped by the successive lords of Kawagoe Domain as the genius of the castle town Kawagoe.
 The main building of the shrine has elaborate carvings, which was donated by Matsudaira Naritsune, the lord of Kawagoe Domain in 1849.
 It was designated as an important cultural asset of Saitama.

 The torii gate measuring 15 meters high is one of the tallest wooden torii gates in Japan, and has a framed symbol with writings from Katsu Kaishu.
 The shrine enshrines the god of married couples, so it has been worshipped as the ‘God of Marriage’.